 12 of 14

 Related to the prickly pine, the cholla cacti are a group of intimidating plants that are densely covered with very sharp spines.
 These are not plants for the faint of heart, or for families where there are children or inquisitive pets.
 They can make very interesting specimen plants in the right garden, however.
 There are species ranging from low clumping groundcovers to upright plants growing 6 feet or more.
 A few of the species can be quite cold hardy, surviving down to -25 degrees Fahrenheit.Continue to 13 of 14 below.

 13 of 14

+Some types of barrel cactus plants are popular as houseplants.
 But for some of us, houseplants are the furthest thing from our minds when mention is made of "barrel cactus."
 If you watched Westerns as a kid, you probably recall seeing a thirsty cowboy slice off the top of a barrel cactus to get at the liquid stored inside.
-It's not just fiction: some species of Echinocactus barrel cacti do contain a reasonably palatable fluid (or so I am told) that is potable in an emergency.
+It's not just fiction: Some species of Echinocactus barrel cacti do contain a reasonably palatable fluid (or so we're told) that is potable in an emergency.

 14 of 14

 An imposing plant, the saguaro cactus (Carnegiea giganea) is an enduring symbol of Route 66 and the American West.
 It is native to the Sonoran desert of Arizona and California.
 This cactus may be too large for most yards, but, with sufficient space, this giant is an impressive addition.